Beginner Guide to Water Filtration

 Myth 1: "Expensive filters are always better"

-Reality: An NSF 42/53-certified $24 pitcher removes the same basic contaminants as a $40 brand-name pitcher.
+Reality: A budget NSF 42/53-certified pitcher removes the same basic contaminants as a premium brand-name pitcher.
 The premium often buys you better design, larger capacity, or brand reputation — not better filtration.
 Always compare certifications, not prices.

 Myth 2: "Bottled water is safer than filtered tap water"

 Reality: Many bottled water brands — including some premium ones — simply use filtered municipal water.
 Your home filter often provides equal or better filtration, without the microplastics that leach from plastic bottles.
-Plus, you save $500-$800+ per year compared to buying bottled water.
+Plus, you save hundreds of dollars per year compared to buying bottled water.

 Myth 3: "I need to remove all minerals from my water"